How to apply

 If your application is incomplete by 4.30 pm (New Zealand time) on the day of the deadline, you will need to reapply in the following round.
 You will be able to transfer some but not all of your information.
 We will remove from the system any applications that remain incomplete through two successive deadlines.

-The Scholarships and Doctoral Admissions Office works alongside the Wellington Faculty of Graduate Research to process all applications for doctoral programmes across the University.
+The Doctoral Admissions and Scholarships team process all applications for doctoral programmes across the University